vchain-us/docs/site/integrations/jsvcn.md

 ```

-### Authentication directly via the CodeNotary Blockchain with Ethers.js
+### Authentication directly via the Codenotary Blockchain with Ethers.js

-If you want to directly authenticate assets with CodeNotary Blockchain add this to your html page:
+If you want to directly authenticate assets with Codenotary Blockchain add this to your html page:

 ```
 <script src="https://cdn.ethers.io/scripts/ethers-v4.min.js" type="text/javascript"></script>